Patricia Stephens Due: Congress of Racial Equality (CORE)

+Woolworth Sit-ins

+Patricia and other students affiliated with CORE, following the February 1, 1960 Greensboro lunch counter sit-ins, sat down at the Tallahassee Woolworth's variety counter on February 20, 1960.
+The students refused to leave, and all 11 students were charged with unlawful assembly and disturbing the peace by riotous conduct.
+A local minister, Rev. Daniel Speed, a leader of the Inter-Civic Council, later bailed out the students.
+Despite the arrests, the sit-ins continued.
+On March 12, 1960, twelve CORE members created an interracial sit-in, and were eventually arrested.
+Witnessing the arrest, Patricia helped organize 1000 students to march from the FAMU campus toward downtown Tallahassee, but were stopped by police officers with teargas.
+Due, who had been leading the marchers, experienced a police officer throwing tear gas in her face.
+As a result, she suffered permanent eye damage.

-Due and the other sit-in participants were tried and found guilty on March 17, 1960.
+The twelve students arrested on February 20 were tried and found guilty on March 17, 1960, including Due.
 Eight refused to pay the $300 fine, deciding instead to go to jail.
-Eight students served 49 days at the Leon County Jail: FAMU students Patricia and Priscilla Stephens, John Broxton, Barbara Broxton and William Larkins, and three other students—Clement Carney, Angelina Nance, and 16-year-old high school student Henry Marion Steele (son of activist pastor Rev. C.K.
+These students were the first in the country to accept a jail sentence rather than pay their fines.
+Those eight students served 49 days at the Leon County Jail: FAMU students Patricia and Priscilla Stephens, John Broxton, Barbara Broxton and William Larkins, and three other students—Clement Carney, Angelina Nance, and 16-year-old high school student Henry Marion Steele (son of activist pastor Rev. C.K.
 Steele).

 The "jail-in" gained nationwide attention, and the students received a supportive telegram from Martin Luther King Jr. Due sent a letter to baseball pioneer Jackie Robinson, who published it in a column he wrote.
 Robinson later sent the jailed students diaries so they could write down their experiences.
-After the jail-in, Due and the others traveled the country in speaking tours to publicize the civil rights movement.
-She met with such leaders as Eleanor Roosevelt and author James Baldwin, and was jailed on numerous occasions as a leader in the movement.
+The correspondence between CORE officials and the Stephens sisters began to appear in the CORE-LATOR and in numerous black-owned newspapers in the North.
+After the jail-in, Due and the others were invited by Robinson to travel the country, participating in speaking tours to publicize the civil rights movement.
+She met with leaders such as Eleanor Roosevelt and author James Baldwin, and was jailed on numerous occasions as a leader in the movement.